MARANA, Ariz. -- Rory McIlroy put a new putter in his bag and a new shaft in his driver.

 So much has changed since then.
 He has risen to No. 1 in the world, won another major at the PGA Championship by a record eight shots, and then really drew attention to himself with a Nike deal said to be worth upward of $20 million a year.

 After one tournament that lasted only two rounds, the skeptics included six-time major champion Nick Faldo.
 He said it was "dangerous" to change equipment.
-Speaking from his own experience a generation ago, Faldo said that while the specifications can be duplicated, that
+Speaking from his own experience a generation ago, Faldo said that while the specifications can be duplicated, that doesn’t take into account the feel of the club, the sound it makes and the confidence that gets developed.

 "Nick Faldo doesn’t know how I feel over the golf shot and I don’t know how he felt," McIlroy said.
 "Buy my guess is he was a little more analytically minded than I am.
 I try and keep things as simple as possible.
 If I see the ball going in the direction that I want, in the flight that I want, then I’m happy.
 It feels good, and hopefully, I can show that to everyone this week."